Medicasoft/Abelian/README.md

 Abelian
 =========

-This is a scalable production version of NHIN Direct.
+This is a scalable production ready version of NHIN Direct.

 High Level Overview
 ===================